HongAnh1011/Meteorite-Record/README.md

 ## What's inside

-*Clicking on the map launches MapBox to display the meteor geolocation *The chart is filtered by year on the current data
+* Clicking on the map launches MapBox to display the meteor geolocation
+* The chart is filtered by year on the current data
-*A table displays all meterorite details(name, nametype, ...) that was sorted by size/ year/ name and filtered from the year 1900
+* A table displays all meterorite details(name, nametype, ...) that was sorted by size/ year/ name and filtered from the year 1900
-*A search bar by name and year
+* A search bar by name and year

 ## Installation

 1. Project is created with
-	*ReactJs v17.0.1
+	* ReactJs v17.0.1
-	*mapbox v1.12.0
+	* Mapbox v1.12.0
-	*chart Js
+	* Chart Js

 2. Fonts from [Google Fonts](https://fonts.google.com/specimen/Raleway?sidebar.open=true&selection.family=Raleway:wght@400;500#standard-styles "Google Fonts")